The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 Whitecliff Peak, peeking out over the top of the great rock formation in the foreground, which divides two great hanging valleys on the East side of the East Carson River gorge.

-Each of these hanging canyons has a major creek running out of it.
+Each of these two successive hanging canyons along the West wall of the East Carson River Canyon has a major creek running out of it.
 I've long looked at both of these remote canyons as potential places to explore.
 I'll bet that both these valleys are full of bear, deer, and trout.

 Silver King Creek sits on the backside, the East side of Whitecliff Peak and its hanging canyons.
 It is incredibly quiet back there along the Silver King Creek.